Iowa Lactation Education

 Delving Deeper Objectives:

-List 2 reasons why parents may choose to exclusively pump.
+List 2 reasons why a breastfeeding woman may choose to exclusively pump.

 Explain why efficient pumping and flange fitting is important to maintain supply with exclusive pumping.

-Speakers: you may utilize speakers from your community, or we can provide you with a list of options.
+Speakers: For hosting a training in your community, you may utilize speakers from your community or we can provide you with a list of options.
 We recommend 2 speakers and require that at least one of them is an IBCLC.

 Contact Iowa Breastfeeding Coalition today for assistance in setting up a training in your community!